 The Fluke laser thermometer is perfect for industrial and construction application since it's durable and fairly accurate.
+Uses dual lasers to measure the temperature of an entire area rather than just one specific spot.

 The ratio of the distance to the object to the measurement spot is 16: 1, which allows you to measure the temperature of objects that are far enough from the instrument, for example, the air temperature created by a wall-mounted air conditioner.